bmartino1/unraid-lxc-unifi-os/README.md

 ## Important limitation: UniFi Protect

-**Do not advertise this repo as a UniFi Protect self-hosting solution.**

-Ubiquiti's current self-hosting documentation says **UniFi OS Server only self-hosts UniFi Network plus key UniFi OS features**, and that **Protect, Access, Talk, Connect, and other UniFi applications must still run on a compatible UniFi Console**.
+**UniFi OS Server only self-hosts UniFi Network plus key UniFi OS features**, and that **Protect, Access, Talk, Connect, and other UniFi applications must still run on a compatible UniFi Console**.

 That means this LXC can still mount SMB storage for things like: